 Everywhere around the world competition is increase global competitiveness.
-Countries the world getting fiercer and more talent is migrating over spare no effort in investing in the cultivation across borders.
+Countries the world over spare no effort in investing in the cultivation across borders.
 How can Taiwan's higher of innovation and talent by improving their higher education industry face up to these challenges education systems.
-Thus since 2006, the Ministry so as to promote commercial innovation of Education has been promoting a plan to develop world-class universities and research centers.
+Thus since 2006, the Ministry of Education has been promoting a plan to develop world-class universities and research centers.
 The program was renamed "Heading toward Top Universities" and has been in place since April 2011.